openkcm/openkcm.github.io/docs/saas/getting-started.md

 make up
 ```

-Inside the `OpenKCM-in-a-box` directory.
+Inside the `openkcm.github.io` directory.
 This will create a `kind` cluster and deploy all necessary parts to run
 OpenKCM SaaS.

 For Linux users, everything should work out of the box.
-Please consult the project [README](https://github.com/openkcm/OpenKCM-in-a-box/blob/main/README.md)
+Please consult the project [README](https://github.com/openkcm/openkcm.github.io/blob/main/README.md)
 for more details on how to run the stack on macOS or Windows.

 ### Usage

-Once all OpenKCM components are up and running, you can start using the SaaS layer. `OpenKCM-in-a-box` provides a
+Once all OpenKCM components are up and running, you can start using the SaaS layer. `openkcm.github.io` provides a
-conclusive example on how to create a `Machine` and all necessary resources to run a virtual machine [here](https://github.com/openkcm/OpenKCM-in-a-box/blob/main/examples/machine/machine.yaml).
+conclusive example on how to create a `Machine` and all necessary resources to run a virtual machine [here](https://github.com/openkcm/openkcm.github.io/blob/main/examples/machine/machine.yaml).

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/openkcm/openkcm.github.io/refs/heads/main/examples/machine/machine.yaml